London: Three Day Itinerary For Families With Teens

 Final thoughts:

-Being this was our kids’ first time in London, we wanted to show them as much of the popular spots as possible so we didn’t spend much time venturing into off-the-beaten paths the city has to offer.
-Typically for our first trip to a new city (or in this case, their first trip) we wanted to be sure they got a sense of the size, personality and traditions of the city so in case they don’t get back, they feel like their first time introduced them to enough.
+Being this was our kids’ first time in London, we wanted to show them as much of the popular spots as possible, so we didn’t spend much time venturing into the off-the-beaten paths the city has to offer.
+Typically for our first trip to a new city (or in this case, their first trip), we wanted to be sure they got a sense of the size, personality, and traditions of the city so in case they don’t go back, they felt like their first time introduced them to enough.

 England even has gorgeous beaches and amazing places to explore the outdoors.
 I know if there is a next time we travel to England, we will go beyond London to experience the countryside or coastline of the country.